Case Management/Social Services, Education/Teaching/Training

-The Teacher's Aide works with the Teacher in the preparation and implementation of classroom activities.
-Facilitates healing through Trauma Informed services and Positive Youth Development by utilizing UCAN’s Clinical Philosophy and Positive Youth Development.
+Position Summary The Teacher's Assistant works with the Teacher in the preparation and implementation of classroom activities.

 Essential Functions and Responsibilities: